Michel Sardou: The renewal (2004–2013)

 He released the album Être une femme (2010) on 30 August 2010.
 Tracks include an electronic style remix by the DJ Laurent Wolf of his own 1980s hit "Être une femme", and a duet with Céline Dion, "Voler" ("To Fly").
-The subsequent tour meets with further success.
+The subsequent tour met with further success.

 Les grands moments (The Great Moments), a compilation album of his greatest hits, was released 22 October 2012.
 In 2012 and 2013 Sardou gave a show of the same name, showcasing his material all the way back to the mid-1960s.
 The show was staged at the Palais Omnisports de Paris-Bercy for three dates in December 2012 and five dates at the Olympia in June 2013.
 But medical issues forced Sardou to cancel the twelve last dates.

 In September 2014, he began playing the lead role in a play written especially for him by Éric-Emmanuel Schmitt, Si on recommençait ?
 (If we begin again ?).

 Several of Sardou's songs also feature prominently in the French comedy film "La famille Bélier", released in 2014.

+Return to Music, New Tour, and Retirement (2023–2024)

+In November 2022, Michel Sardou announced that he would return to the stage for a new tour with around thirty dates, exclusively in large venues, mainly Zénith arenas.
+The tour, titled "Je me souviens d'un adieu" (after his 1995 song), runs from October 3, 2023, at the Zénith in Rouen until March 17, 2024, at the Paris La Défense Arena.
+100,000 tickets for the tour sold out in just eight hours.

+In September 2023, Michel Sardou released a previously unreleased song, recorded in 1992, titled "En quelle année Georgia," co-written with Didier Barbelivien and composed by Jean-Pierre Bourtayre.

+On March 13, 2024, in an interview with Le Parisien, Michel Sardou announced his retirement from the world of music and theater.
+He also mentioned that he might consider acting in a film directed by Olivier Marchal, should Marchal be interested.

 Personal life

 Sardou married Françoise Pettré, a dancer, in 1965.
-They have two daughters : Sandrine (born on 15 January 1970) and Cynthia (born on 4 December 1973).
+They have two daughters: Sandrine (born on 15 January 1970) and Cynthia (born on 4 December 1973).
 They divorced in 1977.
 He married his second wife, Elizabeth Haas, called "Babette", in October 1977.
-They have two sons : Romain, writer (born on 6 January 1974) and Davy, actor (born on 1 June 1978).
+They have two sons: Romain, writer (born on 6 January 1974) and Davy, actor (born on 1 June 1978).
 They divorced in June 1999.
 On 11 October 1999, married Anne-Marie Périer, the daughter of the actor François Périer and the sister of the photographer Jean-Marie Périer.
 She is the former editor-in-chief of Elle magazine.
 They were married in Neuilly-sur-Seine by then-mayor Nicolas Sarkozy.